You are here

 It is important to note that the details provided in these reports relate to a snapshot of the learning environment at single point in time and are underpinned by the views, opinions and experiences of healthcare learners, educators and management (triangulated with other evidence where possible).
 Our regional teams and the provider work collaboratively to address any areas outlined where education quality standards, as set-out in the education quality framework and NHS education agreement (formally NHS education contract), are not being met.
 We will also seek to identify, highlight and share good practice where we find it.

-Published reports can be found on the NHS Learning Hub.
-All reports are publicly available.
-All you need to do is sign up for an NHS Learning Hub account and search for ‘Quality Assurance’.
+Reports published before this date can be found on the NHS Learning Hub.
+All you need to do is sign up for an NHS Learning Hub account and search for ‘quality assurance’.

-Published reports are set out by region.
 Please note that the evidence presented in each report will include the views, opinions and experiences of healthcare learners, educators and management at a particular period in time.

 Archived reports are available on request, please email england.wte.quality@nhs.net